Some Nitty Gritty

 At the core of our doctrine is the gospel of Jesus Christ—the glorious truth that Jesus Christ died and was raised so that sinners would be reconciled to God.
 The gospel is our primary passion and the driving influence in our churches' preaching, worship, small groups, and outreach.

 Are you part of a denomination?

 New Testament local churches are governed by Holy Spirit appointed elders (Acts 20:28) whose authority is derived from the Word of God.
 Yet it is also clear in the New Testament that churches are to be united in the gospel, cooperative in ministry, and aided by interdependent extra-local ministry (ex.
 Apollos in Acts 18:27-28, see also Eph.
 4:11).
-While not part of a specific denomination, Redeemer is networked with several other churches -- both in Charlottesville and other nearby cities.
+While not part of a specific denomination, Redeemer is a member of the Acts 29 Network and we cooperate with several other churches -- both in Charlottesville and other nearby cities.